 What You May Not Know About the Gift Tax

 So far, we’ve been discussing gift tax limits for 2018 and 2019.
 Keep in mind, however, that these limits can change from year to year.
 The lifetime gift and estate tax rose dramatically thanks to the Trump Tax Plan.
 However, these limits are set to expire at the end of 2025.
-Unless Congress moves to make these tax cuts permanent, the exemption may revert back to where it was before 2018.
+Unless Congress moves to make these tax cuts permanent, the exemption may revert back to where it was before the new tax plan.
 That’s roughly $5.49 million for individuals.

 Tips on Reducing Gift Tax